maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 even logging in to the launcher.
 Until a dedicated browser for SAFE Network is in place, we would have to depend on proxy for facilitating web apps.

+The settings should be persistent and while starting the launcher next time, the proxy server starting up should depend on the user's settings.

 # Drawbacks